Icinga/icingaweb2-module-training/doc/15-Third-Party-Libraries.md

 ## The Icinga PHP Third Party Project

-The [Icinga PHP 3rd party](https://github.com/Icinga/icinga-php-thirdparty) project bundles all 3rd party PHP libraries used by Icinga Web products into one piece.
+The [Icinga PHP 3rd party](https://github.com/Icinga/icinga-php-thirdparty) project bundles all 3rd party PHP libraries used by Icinga Web products.
 These are some of them:

 * [jQuery](https://github.com/components/jquery)